kannans89/RustRepo/12_Functions/12_Functions.md

 ```

+The output will be-

-output `hello from function fn_hello`
+`hello from function fn_hello`

 ## Returning value from a Function

-Functions may also return value along with control,back to the caller.
+Functions may also return a value along with control,back to the caller.
 Such functions are called as returning functions.

 ### Syntax

+1. Returning Function

 ```rust
 // Syntax1